About Emo National School

-A school newsletter is issued on a monthly basis and it will usually be sent by text with the link to the newsletter imbedded in the text.
+A school newsletter is issued on a monthly basis and it will be sent via Aladdin Connect but it will also be published on our website.
 Please make sure that you get to see the newsletter as it contains important information on the school calendar and it details all activities taking place in the school.
-If for any reason you cannot access the newsletter please contact Mrs. Fitzpatrick and she will print a hard copy for you.

 School Web Site

 The school web site www.emons.ie is another important source of information for parents.
 The web site also features the school calendar, the up to date school newsletter and other items of pertinent information.
 The website is updated on a regular basis and is a source of school news and information for parents and children alike.

 All payments to the school will be organised electronically through Aladdin.